marianasmmattos/interpretty/README.md

 ## About | Sobre

-The current code is an implementation for the challenge proposed [here](https://github.com/aripiprazole/rinha-de-compiler/).
+This repository is an implementation for the challenge proposed [here](https://github.com/aripiprazole/rinha-de-compiler/).

-The original code gave an AST from a custom programming language (`.rinha`), and we're challenged to make an interpreter or compiler, being able to run in a docker image with max 2gb ram 2 cpu.
+The original challenge was to, given an AST json output from a custom programming language (`.rinha`), to make an interpreter or compiler and also being able to run in a docker image with max 2gb ram 2 cpu.

-I decided to make using javascript.
+I decided to make it using javascript.
 Sadly, the challenge was over when I discovered it.
-But loved anyway, so here it it
+But loved anyway, so here we are

 --------------------------------------------------------------------------------------------